 Treatment depends on whether the tumour is operable.
 If it is operable surgery is performed, without any adjuvant therapy.
 In metastatic cancer, the most effective treatment is immunotherapy.

 The prognosis for metastatic renal cancer is very poor.
 To succeed in a medical negligence claim you need to prove that the delay affected the outcome.
 Usually this means you need to prove that during the delay the cancer progressed to a more advanced stage.
 Therefore, delays of a few months are unlikely to be enough.
 However if cancer is left, it is likely to grow and can spread to other parts of the body.
 Mistakes in diagnosing kidney cancer can therefore be very serious.
-Claims may be brought for:
+Renal cancer misdiagnosis claims may be brought for:

 - Failure to take an accurate history